The support of singular stochastic PDEs: Introduction

 Before we proceed, let us briefly discuss how these results compare to the existing literature.
 There are of course many support theorems for stochastic PDEs that do \textit{not} require renormalisation, see for example \cite{BMS,support3,support1,support2}.
 In all of these cases, the statement is the one that one would expect, namely that the support is given by the closure of all solutions obtained by replacing the noises by suitable controls.
 In the case of singular SPDEs, information on the support follows in some special cases.
 For example, Jona-Lasinio and Mitter \cite{Jona} construct solutions to a type of Langevin equation for the $\Phi^4_2$ measure by using Girsanov's theorem, which yields full support as an immediate byproduct.
 One of the earliest result on the support in cases that cannot be dealt with in this way is the work \cite{Friz2016} by Chouk and Friz where the authors consider a generalised parabolic Anderson model of the form $\d_t u = \Delta u + g(u) \xi$ in dimension~$2$ and show that a suitably renormalised version of it has support given by the closure of all solutions to control problems of the type $\d_t u = \Delta u + g(u) \phi + c (gg')(u)$ with $\phi$ a smooth function (constant in time) and $c$ an arbitrary constant.
 This can be viewed as a special case of our result in a situation where $\CH = \CG \approx (\R,+)$.
-Using similar techniques, Tsatsoulis and Weber \cite{Tsatsoulis2018} showed that the $\Phi^4_2$ dynamic has full support.
-Finally, proofs of support theorems for stochastic \emph{ordinary} differential equations based on rough path techniques are by now very classical.
-It was already mentioned in \cite{Lyons1998} that the continuity properties of the solution map can be used for a straightforward proof of a support theorem, provided one has a support theorem for the enhanced Brownian motion.
-The latter was shown in a series of results, see for instance \cite{LEDOUX2002} (for a support theorem for rough paths in the p-variation topology), \cite{Friz2005} (in H\"older topology), \cite{Friz2006} (for enhanced fractional Brownian motions) and \cite{friz2010} (for an implementation using deterministic shifts).
-For an introduction to the topic and more details see \cite[Sec.~9.3]{FrizHairer2014} or \cite[Cha.~19]{friz_victoir_2010}.
+The way we deal with the presence of renormalisation, while inspired by \cite{Friz2016}, substantially differs from the construction given there.
+See the discussion at the start of Section~\ref{sec:shift} for more details.